 - Plush vine (Mikania ternata)

-If you plant with moss stakes, you can tie the tendrils of these plants up with wire lightly.
+If you plant with moss poles or stakes, you can tie the tendrils of these plants up with wire lightly.
 These plants work best:

-These are just some of the ways to incorporate plants and types of plants to incorporate into your decor.
-As you study what is available commercially in your area, and you find what works best with your own personal green thumb, you will find you have virtually endless choices.
+These are just a sampling of vining plants and some of the ways to support them in the home.
+As you study what is available commercially in your area, and you find what works best for your circumstance, you may find even more choices for supporting vining houseplants.